wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-jobs-powershell.md

 </table>

 ## Supported Elastic Database jobs group types
 The job executes Transact-SQL (T-SQL) scripts or application of DACPACs across a group of databases.
-When a job is submitted to be executed across a group of databases, the job “expands” the into child jobs where each performs the requested execution against a single database in the group.
+When a job is submitted to be executed across a group of databases, the job "expands" the into child jobs where each performs the requested execution against a single database in the group.

 There are two types of groups that you can create: